greenape/risky-business-of-asking-for-help/notes/README.md

 What is clear - would be looking for crisp differentiation between mid and high types.

 If we assume social worker/gp assessment..
 We'd be talking about (state) formal care.

+What if we set it up so that the current state of play is the *start* point.
+See if it can be sustained, see if it can be made worse/better.

 ## New measures